 Our (My) Story by Yozo Otsuki

-It was May 2013, my wife and I had just moved to Sydney, Australia.
+It was May 2013 and I had just moved to Sydney, Australia.

 I had just quit my tenure working in investment bank Goldman Sachs Tokyo a few months back and searching for new opportunities.
-My wife, who was working for the same company, was asked to relocate to the Sydney office which we were very excited about.
+I had an opportunity to relocate to the Sydney which I jumped upon.
 Having experience in the field, I started searching for jobs in the finance industry again, but something did not feel right.
-Why waste this amazing fresh opportunity on something that I've already done and tired and I knew that wasn't going to make me happier.
+Why waste this amazing fresh opportunity on something that I've already done and tired and I knew that wasn't going to make me happier?

 At the same time, being in a new country outside of Japan, I had the chance to see how people where appreciative of Japan and its products - the unique craft, minimalism, and splendid design it had to offer.
 New friends kept on asking me how they reminisced the beautiful products they could buy on their trip to Japan or how they could buy the homeware I had in my new home.
 These experiences got me thinking - could this become a potential business?

 In June 2013 I launched Kurasu as a online homeware store to provide Japanese items in Australia